soreana/cisco-anyconnect-server-docker/README.md

 In the section II I will show password authentication configuration and how you can add new client.
 In section III I will use same procedure to introduce certificate authentication.
 Some tricks to boost your network speed and delay provided in final section.

 ## Section II: password authentication config
 Easiest ocserv configuration is its password authentication.
 By passing some argument at build time you can build your own docker image customized for your domain.
-Run below command in root directory of this project to build fresh ocserve docker image with password authentication customized for your domain.
+Run below command in root directory of this repo to build fresh ocserve docker image with password authentication customized for your domain.
 Meaning of build arguments provided in Table.
 1 .

 ```bash
 $ docker build --build-arg ORGANIZATION="Example Corp" --build-arg DOMAIN=example.com -t anyconnect:password ./password/